New Construction Asphalt and Proven Municipality Specifications | Action Asphalt

 Because asphalt approaches act as a buffer between county or city streets and private driveways or roads, it’s crucial that each approach is carefully designed and uses approved materials to ensure long-term performance.

-Due to the softer attributes of gravel, it is generally not recommended for use as a primary material in building asphalt approaches.
-Traditional asphalt pavement, cement concrete, brick, and stone pavers may be used in driveway approach areas, but it is highly recommended that an aggregate asphalt mix be utilized for its durability and ease of repairs over the life of the material.
+Due to the softer attributes of gravel, we don’t generally recommend it for use as a primary material in building asphalt approaches.
+You can use traditional asphalt pavement, cement concrete, brick, and stone pavers in driveway approach areas, but we highly recommend that you utilize an aggregate asphalt mix for its durability and ease of repairs over the life of the material.

-Asphalt approaches extend from about 9′ from the edge of the connecting road and are typically required to be 3″ thick at minimum on top of 4″ of 3/4″ traffic bond stone.
+Asphalt approaches extend from about 9 feet from the edge of the connecting road and are typically required to be 3 inches thick at a minimum, on top of 4 inches of 3/4-inch traffic bond stone.

-Residential driveway approach projects that connect with city streets must obtain proper permitting before construction, replacement, or alterations may be made to the approach.
+Residential driveway approach projects that connect with city streets must obtain proper permitting before construction, replacement, or alterations may take place.
 Action Asphalt has extensive experience working with public works and city engineering departments across the entire Puget Sound region.
-We can handle proposals, permitting, applications, and coordination with city officials to ensure your project goes smoothly and is completed on time.
+We can handle proposals, permitting, applications, and coordination with city officials to ensure your project goes smoothly and efficiently.